rvsrvs/jasdev.github.io/_posts/2015-10-07-tracking-as-a-catalyst-for-change.md

 ## Final Thoughts

 While habit change often involves moving towards specific goals[^6], tracking is often eye-opening enough to incite positive change.
 Insight on metrics I want to improve has enabled me to better coordinate my efforts.
-After all, you can't reach your north star goals without establishing a frame of reference.
+After all, you can’t reach your north star goals without establishing a frame of reference.

 ---

 ## Footnotes:

-[^1]: To accomplish this, I made heavy use of RescueTime's push notifications ([enabling persistent alerts](/public/images/rescuetime_alerts.png)) and used [SelfControl](http://selfcontrolapp.com).
+[^1]: To accomplish this, I made heavy use of RescueTime’s push notifications ([enabling persistent alerts](/public/images/rescuetime_alerts.png)) and used [SelfControl](http://selfcontrolapp.com).

 [^2]: Tracking not only includes an overall mood but also details about recent events and tips on how to avoid common mental traps.

-[^3]: I am a huge fan of [John Feminella](https://twitter.com/jxxf)'s [post](http://jxf.me/entries/time-passes/) on this subject.
+[^3]: I am a huge fan of [John Feminella](https://twitter.com/jxxf)’s [post](http://jxf.me/entries/time-passes/) on this subject.

 [^4]: [Alex MacCaw](https://twitter.com/maccaw) made a [Chrome extension](https://chrome.google.com/webstore/detail/motivation/ofdgfpchbidcgncgfpdlpclnpaemakoj) for this concept as well!

 [^5]: I started using [Swarm](https://www.swarmapp.com) (previously bundled into [Foursquare](https://foursquare.com)) in 2012.

-[^6]: In these scenarios, I employ [Dave Brailsford's 1% technique](http://jamesclear.com/marginal-gains).
+[^6]: In these scenarios, I employ [Dave Brailsford’s 1% technique](http://jamesclear.com/marginal-gains).